saurabhrao7/html5/README.md

 Assignment 1:
 Create a HTML5 web page which is used for a Stock Trading App
+Requirements:
+a.
+The stock ticker symbol and price as below should be displayed in a table format
+b.
+The Stock trading form below should allow the user to enter the TICKER symbol and the quantity of shares that the user wishes to purchase.
+c.
+The shares/stocks can be purchased only in block of 10s (ie 10 shares, 20 shares, 30 shares…..).
+Validate that the ‘quantity’ input can only take numbers as its value and min is 10 and max is 100 and can be bought only in blocks of 10s as discussed earlier.

 Assignment 2:
 Create a Web Page for an Event Management Company "Xena Events" which is conducting a hot balloon riding event from Feb 28th 2017 onwards for 5 days.
+The Web Page should have the below:
+1. Heading with appropriate name and logo.
+2. A form where people can register for this event with the below details:
+a.
+Name : should allow only alphabets.
+b.
+Age : should be equal to or greater than 18.
+c.
+Email ID : should be a valid email id format
+d.
+City: On clicking on the text box, Should display a list that contains city names as "Rajkot", "Vizag" and "Bangalore" but whatever the user enters also should be shown in the list
+Note: All entries are "mandatory".

 Assignment 3:
 Create a Web Page with two horizontal sections.